JEEVHITAA -- An HCAI Ecosystem to Support Collective Care

 \subsection{Architecture and Specifications}

 The system is architected as an end-to-end platform that combines a cross-platform Flutter application with native platform extensions, cloud services, and an on-device local stack to provide secure, semantically coherent personal profiles and AI assistance.
-The client application is implemented in Dart, utilizing native runners for Android, and a shared web target.
+The client application is implemented in Dart, using native Android runners and a shared web target.
 This approach enables the core UI and business logic to be portable, while sensing and secure storage are implemented via platform channels and native plugins.
-Cloud services, through Firebase, provide authentication, cloud persistence, and serverless logic, enabling synchronized profile state, notifications, and server-side compute where authorized.
+Cloud services via Firebase provide authentication, cloud persistence, and serverless logic, enabling synchronized profile state, notifications, and server-side compute.

 On the device, a local encrypted data store holds the canonical Profile and cached embeddings, with keys protected by Android Keystore.
 Background services ingest sensing data and orchestrate embedding and sync operations.
 A canonical ontology, provided as a \textit{TXT} file, defines entity types and relationships, serving as the lingua franca that maps heterogeneous sensor and self-report inputs into semantically typed profile entities.
 The AI layer distinguishes two LLM roles.
-An insights model that generates personalized guidance and explanations, and a verification model that fact-checks and cross-validates claims against structured profile data and trusted sources.
-Both roles utilize retrieval augmentation from a vector store of profile data embeddings.
+An insights model Application Programming Interface (API) that generates personalized guidance and explanations, and a verification model (API) that fact-checks and cross-validates claims against structured profile data and trusted sources.
+Both utilize retrieval augmentation from a vector store of profile data embeddings.

-Collaboration is realized through a permissioned graph of users and care circles whose memberships, roles, and consent records are enforced by cloud access control rules and mirrored locally for UI rendering.
-To contextualize the response/summary for each actor within the care circle, the LLM generates summaries along with role, membership, and action information specific to each actor \cite{10.1145/3706599.3720208}.
-Security and privacy are designed into every tier, with end-to-end encryption of PII in transit and at rest, minimization of raw sensor stream exposure through local preprocessing, and audit logs that record LLM queries and shared insights for traceability.
+Collaboration is enabled through a permissioned graph of users and care circles, with memberships, roles, and consent records enforced by cloud access control rules and mirrored locally for UI rendering.
+To contextualize the response/summary for each actor within the care circle, the LLM generates summaries along with role, membership, and action information specific to each actor.
+Security and privacy are built into every tier, with end-to-end encryption of Personally Identifiable Information (PII) in transit and at rest, minimization of exposure of raw sensor streams through local preprocessing, and audit logs that record LLM queries and shared insights for traceability.